oracle-livelabs/analytics-ai/dw-hr-analytics/provision-resources/provision-resources.md

     ![Create Analytics Instance](./images/create-analytics-instance.png "Create Analytics Instance")

 3. Choose a compartment and provide a name for the instance.
 Let everything else stay the same.
-Then click on **Create**.
+Then, click on **Create**.

     ![Configure Variables](./images/set-analytics-variables.png "Configure Variables")

-4. The instance will be up in 12-14 minutes.
+4. The instance will be ready for use in 12-14 minutes.
 Once the instance is available, click on the **Open URL** button to gain access to the instance.

     ![Go to Analytics Home Page](./images/go-to-analytics-home-page.png "Go to Analytics Home Page")